tmfg/digitraffic/README.md

 ## Keeping up to date

-Command `bunde update` is excecuted every time docker image is build or started so it will do updates.
+Command `bunde update` is excecuted every time docker container is started so it will do updates.

 - https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-2-install-jekyll-using-bundler
 - https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/